osmanbeyoglulab/CITRUS/README.md

 CITRUS(Chromatin-informed Inference of Transcriptional Regulators Using Self-attention mechanism) is a partially interpretable deep neural network modeling the impact of somatic alterations on cellular states onto downstream gene expression patterns within context-speciﬁc transcriptional programs.
 The model follows an overall encoder-decoder architecture, while the encoder module employs a self-attention mechanism to model the contextual functional impact of somatic alterations in a tumor-specific manner and the decoder uses a layer of hidden nodes to explicitly represent the state of transcription factors (TFs).

 ## Data
-There are 3 major datasets for CITRUS model: Somatica alteration gene matrix(SGA), gene expression matrix (GExp),  and TF-target gene matrix.
-Our SGA and GExp come from 5803 TCGA samples including 17 cancer types.
-We transformed the sparse binary SGA to index lists to facilitate gene embedding.
-We packaged those matrices as well as cancer type, tumor barcode of each sample into a pickle file for fast processing and convenient delivery. data which can be downloaded from ....
+    There are three major datasets used to train CITRUS model: Somatica alteration gene matrix(SGA), gene expression matrix (EPA),  and TF-target gene matrix.
+They included 5803 samples with seventeen different tumor types from TCGA.
+SGA is originally a binary matrix containing 11998 genes with 1 as having distinct mutation or copy number alteration and 0 as no mutation.
+We transformed the sparse binary SGA into index lists to facilitate gene embedding.
+EPA contains continuous gene expression with filtered 5541 genes.
+We selected top 2500 variant genes for each cancer type and get the union of genes from all cancer types, and then intersect with the genes appeard in TF-target gene profile.
+We packaged those matrices as well as cancer type, tumor barcode of each sample into a pickle file for fast processing and convenient delivery.

+Final dataset of the pikle file can be downloaded from https://sites.pitt.edu/~xim33/CITRUS

 ## Prerequisites
 The code runs on python 3.7 and above.
 Besides python 3, some other packages such as PyTorch, Pandas, Numpy, scikit-learn, Scipy are used.
 We have tested our code on torch verion 1.2.0 (Windows), torch version 1.5.1+cu101 (Linus), torch version .....(Mac)